RunasSudo/synacor.py/notes.md

 Required opcodes: All except `halt`

 ### Code 5 (Twisty passages)
 After falling down the bridge, there is an `empty lantern` to the `east`, which should be `take`n.
-To the `west`, there is a passage, where one can take the `ladder` down or venture into the `darkness`.
+To the `west`, there is a `passage`, where one can take the `ladder` down or venture into the `darkness`.
 Attempting to venture into the `darkness` at this point will result in being eaten by Grues.

 Taking the `ladder` down, then traversing `west`, `south`, `north`, a code is obtained: